Jubijub/arch-config/README.md

 * Persists zsh history in a file (so that `kitty` can browse history of previous sessions)
 * Enables and configures Powerlevel9K zsh theme
 * Defines a few aliases for `ls` mostly

-### 20-nvidia.conf

-XOrg config file that supports my SLI / dual monitor configuration.

-### kitty.conf

-Config file for kitty term emulator.
-Configures colors to match One Dark theme and font to use ligature font Jetbrains Mono.

-### locale.conf

-locale.conf file setting en-US as lang, and fr_CH as a locale.

-## Scripts

-Legacy scripts which were an attempt to do an automated unattended install of Ubuntu 17.10.

-## ttf-ms-win10

-Custom version of the `ttf-ms-win10` Arch linux [Windows 10 fonts package](https://aur.archlinux.org/packages/ttf-ms-win10/) with sha256 checksums matching my Win10 version fonts.
-Use as the original : download the fonts in the same folders as the MAKEPKG file, and `makepkg`.